-Tighten the locknut by using the Canyon torque wrench according to the torque values on the Wheelguard.
+Tighten the lock nut (Hexnut) by using the Canyon torque wrench and the matching 5-mm bit according to the indicated torque value of 7 Nm.
 Do not exceed the indicated torque value!

-After mounting the wheel and tightening the Wheelguard pull the brake lever several times and spin the wheel subsequently.
+After you have mounted the wheel and closed the threaded axle pull the brake lever several times.
+Spin the wheel subsequently.
 The rotor must not drag on the brake calliper and normally not on the brake pads.